“Engagement is the invisible force that guides our experiences and our decision-making. It is the bedrock of human connection.”

 No one wants to pay more for goods or services.
 SEMO Electric is a not-for-profit organization.
 We are a cooperative.
 Any profits are returned to members.
 The Board of Directors and Team SEMO take changing rates seriously.
 For residential accounts, this is the first kWh increase in 10 years.
 The residential price per kWh has been stable since January 2013.
 The Cooperative strives to control costs through technology and efficient work management.

 For general service (barns, shops, wells, cabins, etc.) and commercial accounts, the daily fixed charge will increase 25 cents per day with a six (6) percent increase per kWh and an increase of $0.50 per kW (for those with demand charges).
 For industrial accounts, the daily fixed charge increase varies.
 The kWh will increase six (6) percent and kW will increase $0.75.
-Visit gosemo.com/rates for the rate schedule.
+Visit the Electric Bill & Rates Page for the rate schedule.
 We appreciate your support and trust as we push forward.

 Be smart.
 Act safe.
 Keep pushing forward!

 Sean is the CEO/GM of SEMO Electric Cooperative and GoSEMO Fiber.